John Florence's 6 Non-Surfing Essentials For His Year Off Tour - Stab Mag

 Over the years, the 3x World Champ has torn up numerous lucrative deals in order to start his own brands, create his own products, and attempt to navigate the incredibly murky surf industry waters to make it all work financially.

-That’s a huge personal risk and a lot of sweat required to be able to wear a pair of boardshorts you truly love.
+That’s a huge personal risk and a lot of sweat required to wear a pair of boardshorts you truly love.
 And yet the scrupulous R&D process continues, both for his namesake brand — Florence — and the handful of other companies John partners with or holds ownership in.
 Why?
-Because John loves gear, and knows that when you’re in the elements, equipment can often make up the split difference between triumph and disaster.
+Because John loves gear, and knows that when you’re in the elements, equipment can often split the difference between triumph and disaster.

 And it’s working: what John uses shifts the dial in our world.
 The proof?
-Jamie O’Brien, talking to John on the Jamie and Mason Show podcast, mentioning the army of competent surfers out pumping surf in the Mentawai’s in John’s hooded Florence Marine X rash top.
+Jamie O’Brien, talking to John on the Jamie and Mason Show podcast, mentioning the army of competent surfers out pumping surf in the Mentawais wearing John’s hooded Florence Marine X rash top.

 “When I was surfing Lance’s Rights, if there were 40 guys in the lineup, 30 of them were in the John Florence rash guard,” Jamie said to John and Mason Ho.

-“It’s an army,” John responds, with total confidence and totally at ease.
-Before going on to explain that it was a product he and the brothers loved, developed, and stand behind, so he’s stoked so many others are using it because it works.
+“It’s an army,” John responds, with total confidence — before going on to explain that it was a product he and the brothers loved, developed, and stand behind.

 “Nate and I were wearing it and were like… ‘I don’t know why people aren’t more into this, we should try to make it cool,’” John explains, modestly.

 Furthermore, John’s recently announced that 2025 is a CT leap year for him, instead choosing to spend the year pushing his waterman’s existence — and the gear he needs to do it — to its limit.
-And when we say “gear”, we’re talking Gear Patrol-type gear, not wax ‘n leggie strings.
+And when we say “gear”, we’re talking Gear Patrol-type gems — not wax ‘n leggie strings.
 Why?
-Because you know that John rides Pyzel surfboards and Futures fins.
+Because you already know that John rides Pyzel surfboards and Futures fins.

 As John unrolls the maps and searches for his compass, we asked him for a list of the first five things on the pack list for 2025.